LaraCrafts/laravel-url-shortener/README.md

 This package has the following requirements:

 - PHP 7.1 or higher
-- Laravel (or Lumen) 5.1 or higher
+- Laravel 5.1 or higher

 ### Laravel 5.5+
 If you use Laravel 5.5 or higher, that's it.
 You can now use the package, continue to the [usage](#usage) section.